 - Baked beans: Baked beans are a classic barbecue side dish that pairs well with smoked meats.
 Try making a batch of homemade baked beans using dried beans, bacon, onions, and your favorite BBQ sauce for a delicious and hearty side dish.

-- Corn on the cob: Grilled corn on the cob is a summertime favorite that pairs well with smoked ribeye roast.
+- Corn on the cob: Smoked corn on the cob is a summertime favorite that pairs well with smoked ribeye roast.
 Try grilling corn on the cob with a little bit of butter and your favorite seasonings for an easy and delicious side dish.

 - Coleslaw: This refreshing side dish is a great way to add some crunch and brightness to the meal.
 Try making a homemade coleslaw with shredded cabbage, carrots, and a simple dressing of mayonnaise, vinegar, and sugar.